-In the labs sessions you could be undertaking a variety of tasks including critical listening, audio programming, creating virtual auditory environments and sound synthesis.
-You will also have the opportunity to undertake studio sessions to get you up to speed on recording, producing, and mixing.
-You will get to listen to work you have created in the lab in our fully immersive and interactive audio laboratory.
+You'll also have the opportunity to undertake studio sessions to get you up to speed on recording, producing, and mixing.
+You'll get to listen to work you have created in the lab in our fully immersive and interactive audio laboratory.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed by your course work rather than exams.
+You will be assessed through course work rather than exams.
 You'll receive assignments to produce a piece of software, or audio material.
 These will then be assessed on competency and technical accuracy.
 Written reports will further support your work.

 Our students have gone on to successful careers with many leading companies in the audio industry including Abbey Road, Jaguar Land Rover, AECOM, Bowers and Wilkins, Arup, AECOM, Sony, Meridian, DTS, and Dolby.